Antoine-lb/strapi-plugin-testing/README.md

 `startStrapi([callback])`

 Starts a new Strapi instance and returns it.
 Build with singleton pattern so it can be called multiple times without re-creating a new strapi instance.

+Will pass the new Strapi instance as a parameter to the callback.

 [Check startStrapi's code for more details](https://github.com/Antoine-lb/strapi-plugin-testing/blob/main/src/startStrapi.js)